More than a quarter of a million infants estimated to have died due to pandemic poverty

-More than 250,000 infants in low- and middle-income countries are predicted to have died in 2020 due to the economic impact of COVID-19.
+More than a quarter of a million infants in low- and middle-income countries are predicted to have died in 2020 due to the economic impact of COVID-19.

 Throughout the pandemic, children have mercifully been spared the high rates of death and serious illness associated with older age groups.
 But they may be less immune to the economic fallout of the pandemic, scientists suggests.